dokku/dokku/docs/processes/process-management.md

 #### Changing the `Procfile` location

 When deploying a monorepo, it may be desirable to specify the specific path of the `Procfile` file to use for a given app.
 This can be done via the `ps:set` command.
+If a value is specified and that file does not exist within the repository, Dokku will continue the build process as if the repository has no `Procfile`.

 ```shell
 dokku ps:set node-js-app procfile-path Procfile2